monicaqgirgis/Project-1/README.md

 =======

 # The driving Question
-Has colon cancer rates increased overtime in the youth demogrphic, ages infant to 20years old?
+Has colon cancer rates increased over the last few years in the US

 # Hypothesis
-Colon Cancer rates have increased within the youth demographics over the years despite the continual advancement of modern medicine.
+Colon Cancer rates have increased over the years despite the continual advancement of modern medicine.
 #The breakdown
 1. A trend line that shows the rise or fall of cases overtime.
 Does colon cancer diagnosis have a clear rise, fall, or do they remain consistent over the years?